 - Complete your Profile.
 This is where you’ll create your teacher bio, welcome video, and upload profile pictures.

 What Materials Do I Need For VIPKID?

+Many VIPKID reviews don’t mention the materials that you’ll need.
 When I first started teaching with VIPKID, I used some flashcards I bought at the dollar store and dog toys as props.
 These days, my teaching equipment is a bit more refined!

 Teaching Materials And Resources

 For this part, you can get creative!
 While VIPKID does expect you to use some props and classroom decorations, you can be as inventive and unique as you want.